- Bedrooms: 4

 Out of school holidays we offer short breaks (minimum 3 nights) and discounts for four or fewer people.
 Please contact us for details.

-Quiet, well-behaved dogs are accepted at £20 each extra per week.
+Quiet, well-behaved dogs are accepted at £20 each extra per week or pro rata.
 (Usual max.
-2)
+2 but negotiable.)

 The kitchen is large and has a full-sized electric cooker with double oven, plus the usual electricals (fridge, microwave, toaster etc) and also a slow cooker, hand blender and mixer.
 No dishwasher, sorry, due to plumbing complications.
-There is a freezer and a washing machine in an outhouse.
+Additional fridge, freezer and washing machine in an outhouse.

-The rent includes the first £25 worth of electricity and basic internet access, good supply of fuel for the woodburner in the winter, and landline calls (all at standard rates with no markup).
+The rent includes bedding, although if you prefer to bring your own sheets, duvet covers and pillow cases you can save £7 per person.
+Also included are the first £25 worth of electricity and internet access, reasonable supply of fuel for the woodburner in colder weather, and landline calls (all at standard rates with no markup).

 There's plenty of garden/beach furniture, a big barbecue, and a selection of bicycles for guests' use - handy for nipping up to the shop, and for exploring the local area..